captainGeech42/synapse-sinkdb/README.md

 ```
 storm> zw.sinkdb.import
+Modeled 467 results from SinkDB
+complete.
+0 nodes in 4791 ms (0/sec).
 ```

 By default, `lookup` and `import` use a 30 day cache window.
 To override this, use the `--asof` flag.
 To ignore the cached data, specify `--asof now`.